Westcliff-on-Sea: History

 covering 240 acres, and by 1086 the annual value of the estate was 100 shillings.
 By the end of the 13th century, the manor was managed for the church by a Serjeant, a man whose position in the feudal society was between a Yeoman and a Knight.
 The Serjeant was paid 13 shillings and 4 pence a year to manage the estate, which in 1291 was worth an annual rate of £18, 7 shillings and 6 pence.
 By 1301, the Prior Henry of Eastry acted as the Lord of the Manor, and instigated a building programme which included a new mill costing £15, 5 shillings and 10 pence.
 The settlement had grown to include its own court and gallows.
 However, in 1327 a great flood hit Milton which saw over 40 acres of land lost to the sea and the Hamlet Water Mill was submerged.
 Supposedly, according to legend, the flood destroyed Milton's church.
 During the Black Death, there was no recorded human casualties, but the community lost seven oxen, eleven cows and their calves and sixty sheep.
-During the Peasants' Revolt led by Walt Tyler, the villagers attacked the hall and destroyed the manorial records.
+During the Peasants' Revolt led by Wat Tyler, the villagers attacked the hall and destroyed the manorial records.
 With England at war with France, a warning beacon was erected in 1387 at what us now Clifftown Parade, which was recorded as still standing in 1667.

 The protestant martyr John Frith was captured on the shore at Milton trying to escape in 1532.
 At the end of the English Reformation, Henry VIII granted the manor to Richard Rich, 1st Baron Rich.
 By the time the station opened in 1895, it was named Westcliff not Milton.
 The area between Milton Road and Hamlet Court Road was named The Hamlet by the original developers Brassey, Peto, Betts & Co. when they developed it as a "high class suburban retreat".
 Milton Hall was demolished in 1900 to be replaced by a convent and care home called Nazereth House, on the London Road, which was itself demolished in 2024 to make way for retirement apartments.
 Hamlet Court was a large house in the area between Hamlet Court Road, Canewdon Road, and Ditton Court Road and was demolished in 1929.